 Housing Benefit (Northern Ireland) - Can I get Housing Benefit?

-Housing Benefit is money to help you with your housing costs if you are on a low income.
+Housing Benefit is money to help certain groups with housing costs if they are on a low income.
 It can help with rent, some service charges and also with rates.
-Housing Benefit is being replaced by Universal Credit.

 Can I get Housing Benefit?

-- You were homeless and placed in temporary accommodation by the Housing Executive or you are in supported accommodation.
+- You are homeless and have been placed in temporary accommodation by the Housing Executive or you are in supported or sheltered accommodation.

-- You are responsible for paying the rent or rates on the home where you normally live; and
+- Be responsible for paying the rent on the home where you normally live, and

-- Your capital and savings are under £16,000 (unless you are getting Guarantee Pension Credit in which case there is no capital or savings limit).
+- Your capital and savings are under £16,000 (unless you get Guarantee Pension Credit, in which case there is no capital limit)

 It does not matter if your landlord is a private landlord or if you have a social landlord.
 If you live with a partner, only one of you can claim Housing Benefit for you both.
 If you qualify, Housing Benefit can be paid whether or not you are working.